hughbien/scron/README.md

-make spec ARGS=path/to/spec  # to run a single test make build                   # to create a release binary in the bin directory make install                 # to copy release binary into system bin (uses $INSTALL_BIN) make clean                   # to remove build artifacts and bin directory make run                     # to run locally make run ARGS=-h             # to run with local arguments
+make spec ARGS=path/to/spec  # to run a single test make build                   # to create a release binary in the bin directory make install                 # to copy release binary into system bin (uses $INSTALL_BIN) make release                 # to build releases for darwin/linux (requires docker) make clean                   # to remove build artifacts and bin directory make run                     # to run locally make run ARGS=-h             # to run with local arguments